 Glaucoma is a group of eye diseases that cause damage to the optic nerve.
-The optic nerve carries images of the retina, which is the specialized tissue of the light it detects, to the brain making us able to see.
+The optic nerve carries images of the retina, the specialized tissue of the light it detects, to the brain, allowing us to see.

 In glaucoma, ocular pressure plays a role in damaging the delicate nerve fibers of the optic nerve.

 When a significant number of nerve fibers are damaged, blind spots develop in the field of vision.
 Once nerve damage and visual loss occur, it is permanent.